 Practice Exam Question.
 “Capitalism is unstable, but not that unstable.”
 Explain and discuss this statement with special reference to Harrod’s knife-edge problem and modern developments in growth theory.
 (Please take this exercise seriously and treat like a real exam.
-You will be glad you did come finals.)
+You will be glad you did come finals.
+R.M.S.)

 Student Response.
-Roy Harrod’s famous ‘knife edge’ suggested a capitalist susceptibility to extreme instability in which, other than at the ‘warranted’ rate of growth, the economy would either shrink to zero or explode toward hyperinflationary infinity.
+Roy Harrod’s famous ‘knife edge’ (though he is said frequently to have denied it being a knife edge) suggested a capitalist susceptibility to extreme instability in which, other than at the ‘warranted’ rate of growth, the economy would either shrink to zero or explode toward hyperinflationary infinity.
 Because capitalism, though unstable, is clearly not that unstable, economists scrambled to find a reason for the system’s track record of not being that unstable.

 Such were the sharply defined incentives of the collegiate environment, and the urgency of the scramble, that within seventeen short years Robert Solow had devised an explanation satisfactory to many economists.
 If (i) the capital-to-output ratio is allowed to vary, instead of being taken as fixed, and (ii) the price mechanism can be relied upon to give ‘factor substitution’ full sway as well as to adjust demand automatically to a full-employment steady-state growth rate, then far from being unstable, capitalism can be seen to be very tranquil indeed.